Skip to main content

 • Spring semester: April - August

-Most exchange students participate in an Orientation program, during the first week of the semester in Hessen, during which time they will be introduced to the International Exchange Office, the academic programs and university environment.
+Most exchange students participate in an orientation program, during the first week of the semester in Hessen, during which time they will be introduced to the International Exchange Office, the academic programs and university environment.

 Application Deadlines

-Students can obtain applications from the International Education Office.
+Obtain applications from the International Education Office.
 Application deadlines are as follows:

-• For Fall semester DEADLINE: March 15
+• Fall semester DEADLINE: March 15

-• For Spring semester DEADLINE: October 1
+• Spring semester DEADLINE: October 1